 In 1967, the ITF sanctioned him as one of six instructors to demonstrate and promote Taekwon-Do throughout Southeast Asia.

-Grandmaster Choi has also taught Choi Kwang Do to the American military at Fort Benning, Georgia, the largest infantry training center in the U.S.; to the U.S. Rangers; to Georgia law enforcement officers; to narcotic agents; and to tens of thousands of dedicated Choi Kwang Do students around the world.
-At 72 years of age, GM Choi is a living testimony to his art.
-He punches and kicks with incredible agility, speed and power; he is in outstanding health; and he still teaches regularly.
+Grandmaster Choi has also taught Choi Kwang Do to the American military at Fort Benning, Georgia, the largest infantry training centre in the U.S.; to the U.S. Rangers; to Georgia law enforcement officers; to narcotic agents; and to tens of thousands of dedicated Choi Kwang Do students around the world.
+At 80 years of age, GM Choi is a living testimony to his art.
+He punches and kicks with incredible agility, speed and power; he is in outstanding health, and he still teaches regularly.